 Q: How do I get to Winter Park, the team training facility?

 A: 9520 Viking Dr. Eden Prairie, MN 55344 – try MapQuest or Google maps for other options. ***NOTE*** This may vary due to current road construction on 169, so follow signage!

 From the South: Take 494 to 169, go North on 169 to the next exit, which is Valley View Rd., exit and go Left.
 Take your first Left at the stop light on Washington Ave.
 Take Washington Ave. all the way down and Winter Park will be on your right hand side.

 From the North: Get to 169 and head south.
 If you get to 494 – you have gone too far!
 Take the Valley View Rd. exit (just before 494) and go right, take your first left onto Washington Ave.
 Take Washington Ave. all the way down and Winter Park will be on your right hand side.

 Parking is in the ramp for the blue glass building on the East side of Washington Ave. - Olympic Place parking ramp.
 Use caution when crossing the street to enter Winter Park.

-Q: Are the Tryout Workshop or Prep Classes required to audition?
+Q: Are the Prep Classes required to audition?

-A: No. The tryout workshop and prep classes are optional, but if you are available and can make it we suggest you attend to feel most prepared.
+A: No. The prep classes are optional, but if you are available and can make it we suggest you attend to feel most prepared.
 We provide excellent preparation details for the upcoming audition.
 Evaluations from past participants reveal they feel much more confident when they attend.
-Material is taught by the MVC Coaches, staff, alumni and sponsors.
+Material is taught by the MVC coaches, staff, alumni and sponsors.